 – Abbe Blum, Education Consultant, Certified Focusing Professional, Berkeley, CA

-In a one-to-one session, you are guided through Focusing.
+In a one-to-one session, you are guided through Inner Relationship Focusing (IRF).
 You don’t have to know how to do the process — we take you through it, with respectful and compassionate suggestions.

 Some of the benefits: